 Dragon's Lair puts players in the greaves of Dirk the Daring, a knight trying to rescue the Princess Daphne.
 Daphne has been kidnapped by Singe the Dragon, and is now being held in the castle.
 Dirk's adventure will have him battling monsters and the castle alike as he attempts to save the day.

 The gameplay of Dragon's Lair varies wildly from version to version, a common misconception is that the "Quick Time Event" game is the only version of Dragon's Lair in existence, however on platforms like the NES and SNES, Dragon's Lair is a 2D platformer requiring players to navigate multi-tiered stages, finding one of multiple exits to complete a level and progress through the castle to the final boss fight.
-The QTE-style game only appears on certain platforms, in this variation of the game players watch and sometimes control Dirk through his adventures though Singe's castle.
+The QTE-focused game only appears on certain platforms, in this variation of the game players watch and sometimes control Dirk through his adventures though Singe's castle.
 At very specific intervals during the game, Dirk will be in a situation that will force the player to control him, choosing which to direction to move him in around or having him attack enemies.
 Each of these sequences would trigger a new scene in the movie to start playing, similar to the way a DVD can have different "chapters" to select at any time.
 Choosing the right action in these confrontations would cause Dirk to circumnavigate his obstacle with aplomb, while choosing the wrong action would trigger a sequence in which Dirk is killed.
 The player is helped out by some degree of input clues such as flashing lights letting them know the direction to push.
 Added help to these sequences was added in the iPhone version which by default causes the on screen controls to flash the correct input, although this feature can be turned of if desired.
 The limited, simple button pressing gameplay set to cinematic action that would later evolve into the Quick Time Event, featured in games like Shenmue, Resident Evil 4, and Heavy Rain.